0prrr/Malwear-Sweet/README.md

 Meterpreter reverse https stager in assembly.
 I have no idea yet how the server uri is generated (enlighten me, anyone).
 So I grabbed a msfvenom stager and extracted one (a very long one...) from the payload.
 Now, we can stage https meterpreter reverse shell with this code.

-If you want to extract on server uri string yourself (in case mine is not working anymore), `srv_uri_2_bytes.py` is a helper script to help you generate instruction templates.
+If you want to extract one server uri string yourself (in case mine is not working anymore), `srv_uri_2_bytes.py` is a helper script to help you generate instruction templates.
 Just paste extracted uri string in, and run it.
 Details are in the script's comment section.

 Though msfvenom https meterpreter stager is weiredly not flagged by Windows Defender but I guess more options are better.